 The Queensland Government is committed to providing accessible services to Queenslanders of all cultural and linguistic backgrounds.
-If you have difficulty understanding this publication and need a translator, please call the Translating and Interpreting Service (TIS National) on telephone 131 450 and ask them to telephone the Queensland Department of State Development, Infrastructure and Planning on telephone (07) 3227 8548.
+If you have difficulty understanding this publication and need a translator, please call the Translating and Interpreting Service (TIS National) on 131 450 and ask them to telephone the Queensland Department of Infrastructure, Local Government, and Planning on 13 QGOV (13 74 68).

 Disclaimer: While every care has been taken in preparing this publication, the State of Queensland accepts no responsibility for decisions or actions taken as a result of any data, information, statement or advice, expressed or implied, contained within.
 To the best of our knowledge, the content was correct at the time of publishing.
 Any references to legislation are not an interpretation of the law.
 They are to be used as a guide only.
-The information in this publication is general and does not take into account individual circumstances or situations.
-Where appropriate, independent legal advice should be sought.
+The information in this publication is general and does not account for individual circumstances or situations.
+Where appropriate, individual legal advice should be sought.

-For the most up to date version of the State Planning Policy, please refer to the Department of State Development, Infrastructure and Planning website www.dsdip.qld.gov.au/spp.
+For the most up to date version of the State Planning Policy, please refer to the Department of Infrastructure, Local Government and Planning's website at www.dilgp.qld.gov.au/planning/state-planning-instruments/state-planning-policy.html.
 To obtain a printed copy of this report, please contact us via the contact details provided at the end of this report.